There is no duty-free concession and GST relief on motor spirits and diesel products in containers.

 Travellers are required to pay GST only on the value of goods that exceeds their GST relief and on goods carried for or on behalf of other persons.
 GST is levied on the value of the goods, which may include the cost, insurance and freight (CIF) plus other chargeable costs and the duty payable (if applicable).

-Travellers should declare and pay the GST for their goods at the Customs Tax Payment Office or at the Self-Service Tax Payment Kiosk at the checkpoints.
+Travellers should declare and pay the GST for their goods at the Customs Tax Payment Office.

 There is no GST relief for liquor, tobacco products, petroleum, and goods imported for commercial purposes.